 How Should Homeowners React?

 While these factors should put consumers at ease, it is important to also note that Singapore's GDP growth has slowed significantly in 2019.
-This may suggest a new factor in home loan defaults in 2019 and in the near future and is something to monitor.
+This may become a new factor in home loan defaults in the near future and is something to monitor.
 However, as a homeowner or a prospective one, there's not much you can do about major changes in the housing market.
 With that said, there are simple steps that you can take to give yourself the best chance for financial stability.
 In general, we strongly agree with the Credit Bureau's recommendation that proper planning can help prevent financial when it comes to borrowing.

 Shop for Homes You Can Afford